 Don’t ask ‘Why’, ask instead, ‘Why Not’. — John F. Kennedy

 What Can You Learn From That?

-You still should analyze important projects or decisions to prevent you from a mistake.
-But most of the times don’t worry and think too much about it and just do it!
+You still should analyze important projects or decisions to prevent a mistake.
+But most of the time don’t worry and think too much about it and just do it!

 Why not? — Lars Amend

-So spoiler: at the end she got that should enjoy the present instead of thinking about the future, and spend time with her family and maybe has “finally” sex with a boy.
+So spoiler: in the end she got that should enjoy the present instead of thinking about the future, spend time with her family, and maybe has “finally” sex with a boy.
 OMG!!!

 Let’s get out of our comfort zones and risk a little to live!
 By going outside and by risking something we will collect those precious full lived moments.
 We will not get them sitting on the couch watching Netflix.
-So don’t watch that series 😉 Kidding, I can totally recommend you that one because it reminds you on how hard teenage life was *facepalm* That’s why watching those kind of series are my guilty pleasure 😉
+So don’t watch that series 😉 Kidding, I can totally recommend that one because it reminds you of how hard teenage life was *facepalm* That’s why watching that kind of series is my guilty pleasure 😉

 Why Not by Lars Amend